hbctraining/scRNA-seq_online/activities/day1_polls.md

 1. True/**False**.
 Using single cell RNA-seq we are assaying so many cells per sample, so there is no need to have biological replicates.

-1. Which of the following steps are not involved in creating a cell x gene count matrix:
+1. Which of the following steps are **NOT** involved in creating a cell x gene count matrix?
     - Filtering out unknown cellular barcodes
     - Demultiplexing the samples
     - Mapping/pseudo-mapping to transcriptome